isaomatsunami/making-3d-map/README.md

 As volcanic activity lingered on, more buttons were needed.
 I changed UI to previous/next buttons.
 One month later, I created d3.brush interface to select the range of data to show.

 Alert by the administrative authority had huge impact on Hakone town, which heavily depends on tourism.
-The Meteorological Agency came under fierce criticism from local government which urged quick lift of warning.
+The Meteorological Agency came under fierce criticism from local governments which urged quick lift of warning.
 On the other hand, access restriction for a very limited area caused wide suspicion that the agency were underestimating risk for economic reasons.

 This interactive 3D map allows readers to see underground activities temporally and spatially.
 Although non-experts can not make an assessment of the risk for themselves, they can understand the seismologists in the administration, who had raised the alert, have what kind of information, how precise data are.

-I hope his approach of risk reporting is accepted in Japan, society that lost credibility on mass media after Fukushima nulear disaster.
+I hope his approach of risk reporting is accepted in Japan, society that lost credibility on government and mass media after Fukushima nulear disaster.

 ------------------------
 resource to learn